Copywriting · 8 min read

 • "When did you last clean your list?"

 Looks like a reply in the inbox.
-Use sparingly — overuse trains your audience to ignore it.
+Use at most once per month — overuse trains your audience to ignore it.

 • "re: your account"